 Risk vs. Return

 Bonds are relatively safe, but the safer the bond investment, the lower the interest rate of return.
-Government bonds, considered almost risk free, have very low yields, frequently below the rate of inflation.
-Government bonds are easier to buy and sell than real estate, but if you're earning 2 percent and the inflation rate is a mild 1percent, your ROI has been cut in half.
+Government bonds considered almost risk free, have meager yields, frequently below the rate of inflation.
+Government bonds are easier to buy and sell than real estate, but if you're earning 2 percent and the inflation rate is a mild 1percent, your return on investment (ROI) has been cut in half.

 Rental property investing consistently yields in the high single digits and often results in double-digit returns.
 You get the equity appreciation over time coupled with monthly cash flow as rents generally come in at higher levels than the combined costs of your mortgage and maintenance expenses.

 Bonds and Income Taxes

 Many government bonds are not taxed at the federal level.
 If you opt to move to higher-yield corporate bonds, you'll get higher interest rates.
 However, you'll have a greater risk of default.
 You'll also be paying regular income taxes or capital gains taxes on that interest, depending on how long you hold the investment.

 Real estate, on the other hand, gets some great tax breaks, with the depreciation deduction being one of the best.
 You get to deduct against income a portion of the value of the property every year against the income it produces.
-You didn't actually spend any money, but you get a tax deduction.
+You didn't spend any money, but you get a tax deduction.

-Combine even a nominal rate of inflation with an income tax burden, and you can really take a beating with bonds.
+Combine even a nominal rate of inflation with an income tax burden, and you can take a beating with bonds.